nneonneo/2048-ai/README.md

 ### Chrome

-Enable Chrome remote debugging by quitting it and then restarting it with the `remote-debugging-port` command-line switch (e.g. `google-chrome --remote-debugging-port=9222`).
+Enable Chrome remote debugging by quitting it and then restarting it with the `remote-debugging-port` and `remote-allow-origins` command-line switches (e.g. `google-chrome --remote-debugging-port=9222 --remote-allow-origins=http://localhost:9222`).

 Open the game in a new tab, then run `2048.py -b chrome` and watch the game!
 The `-p` option can be used to set the port to connect to.